 - Try keeping the main keyword within the top paragraphs.

 - Write unique titles with the most searched keyword by your target audience

 - Instead of writing the description in a single paragraph, you should break it into multiple small paragraphs or bullet points as it will be more readable.

-Here are few free SEO tools for event professionals:
+Here are a few free SEO tools for event professionals:

-Tip: Publish your events platforms that are highly SEO friendly.
+Tip: List your events on platforms that are highly SEO-friendly.
 So that your event will rank top on google search.
-And it goes unsaid the importance of ranking on top will only result in growth for you.
-You can design an event website on your own or can opt for one’s already present in the market.
-The few best website to publish and create your event is listed below:
+And it goes unsaid that the importance of ranking on top will only result in growth for you.
+You can design an event website on your own or can opt for one already present in the market.
+The few best website to list your event is listed below:

 What is a summary of events?

-you can create awesome post-event summary if you keep following points in mind:
+you can create an awesome post-event summary if you keep the following points in mind: